 The revelation struck me.
 I really want to see character development in my kids, especially in relation to all of our homestead efforts.
 But I must remember that most character development doesn’t happen overnight, or even over months or years.
 It’s the nitty gritty, day-to-day stuff that forms a person.

 How important it is that I don’t give up too quickly.

 The whole idea of building a self-sufficient homestead can seem really appealing, but it can also quickly become overwhelming.
-Grow your food, raise your food, build your home, preserve your food, build off grid systems, switch heat sources, cut your own rags, etc., etc., etc. Does anyone really do it all???
+The list of potential homestead projects is endless: grow your food, raise animals, build your home, preserve your food, build off grid systems, switch heat sources, cut your own rags, etc., etc., etc. Does anyone really do it all???

 I usually get the bug to take on a few projects–generally, those that are food-related.
 I like cooking good food, canning what my hubby grows, helping to process maple syrup… But even those few things can feel like too much when I’m also trying to wrangle three kids, homeschool, and keep up with daily responsibilities.